 Now, this episode is where the timeline, as well as the events, get a little bit tricky.
 ‘The Crown’ is based on the life of the monarch and her family, but it is still a drama series.
 This means that some things have to be twisted in order to serve the flow of the story.

 The documentary was actually released in 1969.
-And even though it did receive negative reviews, there wasn’t really a John Armstrong who got to interview Princess Alice.
+Even though it received negative reviews, there wasn’t really a John Armstrong who got to interview Princess Alice.
 The article itself is a figment of the writers’ imagination, though a good one.
-At the end of the episode, the Queen declares that documentary shall never air again, not on BBC, not anywhere else, when it is said that the network will air it again in “three weeks’ time”.
+At the end of the episode, the Queen declares that the documentary shall never air again, not on BBC, not anywhere else, when it is said that the network will air it again in “three weeks’ time”.
 This gives the impression that not much time has passed since the airing of the documentary.
 It should just be a couple of days, right?
 But again, the time has been bent on purpose.
 In real life, the last time the documentary aired anywhere was in 1972.
 So yeah, there is a lot of improvisation here.
 It’s better if you believe that all of this happened in one go.

 1968-72